Are you fit to drive?

 If you drive a commercial vehicle, you may be considered for a licence with conditions, subject to a yearly review.
 The nature of your driving will be taken into account, along with information provided by an optometrist or ophthalmologist.

-In all cases, Roads and Maritime will consider the extent of any visual field loss and your visual acuity, before a conditional licence is granted.
+In all cases, Transport for NSW will consider the extent of any visual field loss and your visual acuity, before a conditional licence is granted.

 Glaucoma is an eye disease in which the optic nerve at the back of the eye is slowly destroyed.
 There are no warning signs and generally no pain associated with glaucoma.
 The loss of sight is gradual and a considerable amount of peripheral vision may be lost, before you become aware of any problem.